– a brief period during which something flourishes before dying out.

-In the late 90s, with the ban on tobacco advertising approaching, a well-known cigarette manufacturer ran a cryptic and semi-subliminal advertising campaign.
+In the late 90s, with the ban on tobacco advertising approaching, a well-known cigarette manufacturer ran a semi-subliminal advertising campaign.
+By combining American landscapes with cryptic phrases, they aimed to bemuse target smokers, and occupy their thoughts after they’d turned the page.

 This series of double exposures records my reaction to the psychological hooks used to sell a deadly product.
-By layering images of departed icons on top of these magazine adverts, I explore the concepts of the ethics and morality and ask the question – how do those marketing executives sleep at night?
+By layering images of departed icons on top of these magazine adverts, I explore the concept of ethical manipulation.
+While reflecting on my own sense of loss from the early demise of those I admire, and the holes left in our cultural landscape.

 For Bukowski, life was not all champagne and skittles.
 There were school bullies, dead end jobs, nights sleeping rough, back alley fights, jail-time, whores, hangovers and hardships.
 But through it all was a crazy kind of contentment.
 What mattered most to Hank was how well you walk through the fire.